ctrl-exec - Security Operations

 • Audit all access via system auth logs (/var/log/auth.log or equivalent)

-• Keep the ctrl-exec host off the general network; access via bastion or VPN
+• Keep the dispatcher host off the general network; access via bastion or VPN

 • Apply OS-level hardening (no unnecessary services, up-to-date packages)

-• Do not run untrusted workloads on the ctrl-exec host
+• Do not run untrusted workloads on the dispatcher host

 Token and Credential Lifecycle